ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 is written for the iPod and thus not everything will also apply/work for the Sansa (you will have to experiment a bit as I do not have a Sansa myself and thus cannot provide proper support for it).
+See Install-Sansa.txt for Sansa-specific instructions.

 The core of the system is the ZeroSlackr Framework, consisting of a modified kernel, a modified,